 As you can see, I embedded two fonts here: Arial and Tahoma.
 Arial has a regular, bold and italic variant, while Tahoma lacks the italic variant.
 I set both

 true, to make sure they get embedded into pdfs.
-You will of course also have to put the ttf files in the
+You will of course also have to copy the ttf files to the

 fontsdirectory you created earlier.
 You will have to locate the ttf files on your harddisk.
 For windows, they are located in